ietf-wg-diem/diem-requirements/draft-fainchtein-diem-use-cases.md

 # Use Cases

 Different use cases have different requirements.
 The purpose of this document is to list the requirements that will be addressed with the initial architecture.
-We believe that the use cases overlap and would benefit from a DIEM architecture developed to provide the requirements listed above, though some may require additional extensions.
-We list use cases here so that relevant stakeholders can provide input whether their use case would indeed benefit from a DIEM architecture, and invite participants to provide use cases or details that we have missed.
+The use cases overlap and would benefit from a DIEM architecture developed to provide the requirements listed above, though some may require additional extensions.
+We alphabetically list use cases here so that relevant stakeholders can provide input whether their use case would indeed benefit from a DIEM architecture, and invite participants to provide use cases or details that we have missed.

 We provide auxiliary material under Informative References.